Frequently Asked Questions

 - on your dashboard.

 - The Cal 100 is not providing a shuttle.
 We encourage you to get on the

 - and meet fellow paddlers to coordinate shuttles.

-- There will be on water safety vessels, but they are there for emergency response only.
+There will be on water safety vessels for emergency response only.
 There will be a safety sweep behind the last boat.